ucsc/site-slugstrong/support-for-students/frequently-asked-questions.md

 ## Housing

-### If a student wishes to cancel their housing contract due to Covid-related reasons, can the cancellation fee be waived?

-Yes, through Jan.
-31. Please know that students wishing to cancel their housing contract must provide their housing office with a date on which they will be completely moved out of their residential assignment and turn in their keys.
-All requests for housing contract cancellation must be initiated through the [Housing Portal](https://studenthousing.ucsc.edu/).
-Moving out or turning in keys without official approval will not release you from your contractual obligation, and you will continue to be billed accordingly.

 ### My roommate has tested positive.
 Why haven’t they already been relocated to isolation housing?
 We are working diligently to move all students living on-campus who test positive to isolation housing.
 Due to the high case load right now, there are unavoidable delays.
-Until the known COVID positive student is moved, please continue to follow [campus guidelines](https://healthcenter.ucsc.edu/services/covid-19/images-pdfs/covid_positive_directions_students.pdf) to minimize your risk of exposure: all roommates/housemates should wear a[ well-fitting mask](https://ehs.ucsc.edu/programs/safety-ih/covid-resources.html) (such as, a fitted N95, KN95, KF94) at all times – even while sleeping.
+Until the known COVID positive student is moved, please continue to follow [campus guidelines](https://healthcenter.ucsc.edu/services/covid-19/images-pdfs/covid_positive_directions_students.pdf) to minimize your risk of exposure: all roommates/housemates should wear a [well-fitting mask](https://ehs.ucsc.edu/programs/safety-ih/covid-resources.html) (such as, a fitted N95, KN95, KF94) at all times – even while sleeping.
 Masks can be picked up from your local housing office.
 Ventilate your living space by keeping windows open as much as possible, physically distance among yourselves as much as possible, and regularly disinfecting shared spaces.
-If they’re not there already, custodial services will soon be leaving disinfectant supplies in residence hall shared bathrooms.
-Make use of those supplies.

-Make sure to schedule/get your booster as soon as possible.
-The deadline to get and submit proof of your booster is Monday, January 31st.
+Disinfectant supplies can be obtained from your local Housing Office.

 We realize this is an uncomfortable situation.
 There are many steps that must be taken until a positive student can be moved.
-We are getting better at this every day.
-We are adding resources every day to speed up this process.
-Meanwhile, please be kind and supportive toward each other.
-If possible, support your ill roommate/housemate by offering to pick up meals for them at the dining hall.
+Please be kind and supportive toward each other during this time.

 ### Are guests allowed in on-campus housing?